ltaylor2/finalproject/README.md

 Hellmayr, C. E. 1929.
 A contribution to the ornithology of northeastern Brazil.
 Field Museum of Natural History 12.

+Jetz, W., G. H. Thomas, J. B. Joy, K. Hartmann, and A. O. Mooers.
+2012.
+The global diversity of birds in space and time.
+Nature 491:444–448.

 Lewis P.O.
 2001.
 A Likelihood Approach to Estimating Phylogeny from Discrete Morphological Character Data.
 Systematic Biology.

 Mallet-Rodrigues, F., and R. Dutra.
 2012.
 Acquisition of definitive adult plumage in male Blue Manakins *Chiroxiphia caudata*.
 Cotinga 34.